jaanhio/pokedex-express-auth/readme.md

-# Pokedex Express App (with Authentication)
+# Pokedex Express App (with PUT and DELETE requests)

+We will build our first web app using Node.js and Express - a Pokedex app.

-For this exercise, we will continue building our Pokedex web app - setting up our server to allow users to register and login with authentication.
+For this exercise, we will continue building our Pokedex web app.
+This time, we will set up our server to also accept PUT requests to update existing data, and we will do so using a pre-populated form that the user can submit to update data.
+We will also be adding a DELETE endpoint to delete any existing data.

-The starter code in this repository builds upon the previous exercise's ([pokedex-express](https://github.com/wdi-sg/pokedex-express-update-delete)).
+The starter code in this repository builds upon the basics of the previous exercise's code ([pokedex-express-post](https://github.com/wdi-sg/pokedex-express-post)).

 ## Getting Started

 1. Fork and clone this repository to your computer
-2. Run `yarn install` to install dependencies
+2. Run `yarn` to install dependencies
 3. Look in the starter file called `index.js`, run `nodemon` to start local server on port 3000
 4. Open `localhost:3000` on your browser and see the home page

-#### Note on comments:

-The comments in this file are deliberately verbose meant to orientate you to an Express app for the first time.
-Feel free to remove any or all comments.

 ## Deliverables

-* Expose a new endpoint that intercepts GET requests to `/users/new`, which responds with a HTML page with a new user registration `form` that has these fields: `name` and `password`
+* Expose a new GET `/:id/edit` endpoint that will return a HTML page with a form for the user to edit an existing pokemon's information (Hint: route-matching happens from top to bottom, so choose where to place the code for this endpoint carefully)

-* Point the form to submit data to the route (`/users`) using POST method

-* Using `bcrypt` hash the password before saving all the user data into `users.json`

-* Save a cookie to record that the user is currently logged in then redirect to the root `'/'` endpoint
+* Create a new `edit.handlebars` file that is meant to be returned with GET `/:id/edit`.
+This form should be pre-populated with information about the pokemon that is being edited (ie. the pokemon whose `id` is specified in the route)

-* Expose a new endpoint that intercepts GET requests to `/users/logout`, which clears the cookie's loggedin status and redirects to `'/'`
+* Expose a new PUT `/:id` endpoint that will receive the form data from the edit form, and save the updated data into `pokedex.json` file

-* Expose a new endpoint that intercepts GET requests to `/users/login`, which responds with a HTML page with a user login `form` that has these fields: `name` and `password`

-* Point the form to submit data to the route (`/users/login`) using POST method

-* Use `bcrypt` to compare the password in the `form` with the password saved in the JSON file.
-Save the loggedin status in the cookie and redirect to `'/'` if successful
+* Expose a new DELETE `/:id` endpoint that will delete the pokemon with specified `id` from the `pokedex.json` file

 ## Further

-* Show 'Hi, you're logged in!' in home only if the user is logged in

-* Show 2 buttons only if the user is not logged in: one which sends the user to the register page and another which sends them to the login page
+* Add a link in `pokemon.handlebars` that when clicked, redirects the user to the edit page for that pokemon (eg. on `/2`, a user should be able to click a hyperlink that brings her to `/2/edit`) - this will eliminate the need for the user to type the route on the browser address bar

+* Validate each field to ensure only sensible inputs are accepted before saving to pokedex.json (eg. `name` should not have numbers)

+## Reference for UPDATE and DELETE

+[Here](https://github.com/wdi-sg/express-reference/tree/update) is an example repo with UPDATE and DELETE functionality in the Pokedex app.